tyrandev/mindmap-canvas/README.md

 - **Change Circle Size:**

-  - If a circle is selected, toggle the mouse wheel to change its size.
+  - If a circle is selected, use the mouse wheel to change its size.

 - **Randomize Circle Color:**